 Then a wise friend gave me good counsel about how I was going about it all wrong.
 Rather than planning my meetings around who I think I should be meeting with, I should simply pray and go wherever I sense the Holy Spirit’s peace.
 So I did, and it was good.

 As we left Oklahoma City for Dallas on the first day of our travels, I sensed that God was about to shift my plans, strategies, and blueprints for Open Church.
 And He did.
 Every few weeks has brought a new piece of the puzzle – one that radically reshapes what came before it.
 I would begin rewriting Open Church’s vision blueprint and then stop because a new piece would be revealed and throw a monkey wrench in the equation.

 In these months, the more spiritual clarity I gained, the less logistical clarity I had and the more difficult it became to even describe what Open Church is.

 What is Next?

 I have much to share with you.
-Soon I will write posts detailing (1) where I think God is leading Open Church and (2) state-by-state recaps of some of the key relationships over the past 5 months.
+In the coming months, I will write about where I think God is leading Open Church.

 To see a map of where we’ve been, visit: bit.ly/shafferRV